rofergon/Speed-Rush-2D-contract/README.md

 ## Features

-- Cars and parts as NFTs (Engine, Transmission, Wheels)
+- Cars and parts as NFTs (Engine, Transmission, Core)
 - Dynamic stats system where each part contributes to multiple attributes
 - Advanced part tracking system for equipped and unequipped parts
 - Detailed metadata system for cars and parts